kevin-mcneil/csm-playbook/frameworks/ai-companion-system/README.md

-**This section is the source of truth for all AI-driven prompts used throughout the playbook.
-Other sections (Email Templates, AI Prompts, Stakeholder Guides) reference these prompts and do not restate them.**

-Use an AI assistant such as ChatGPT as a CSM copilot to accelerate understanding and communication.
-This system has three phases.
+**Use an AI assistant such as ChatGPT as a CSM copilot to accelerate understanding and communication.
+This system has three phases.**

 ---